kineticsystem/stepit/stepit_description/meshes/README.md

 For all this to work, the object must provide UV coordinates.

 The texture will be exported in the same location of the DAE file.
-For RVIZ to find it, it must remain in the same position, together with the DAE file and not in the texture folder as commonly used by Gazebo.
+For RVIZ to find it, it must remain in the same position, together with the DAE file and not in the texture as required by Gazebo.